evilthreads669966/BootLaces/README.md

 ## Contributing

-SMS Backdoor is released under the [Apache 2.0 license](https://github.com/evilthreads669966/bootlaces/blob/master/LICENSE).
+BootLaces is released under the [Apache 2.0 license](https://github.com/evilthreads669966/bootlaces/blob/master/LICENSE).
 If you would like to contribute something, or simply want to hack then this document should help you get started.

 ### Code of Conduct